Australia's High Court Overturns Cardinal Pell's Child Sexual Abuse Conviction

 The court acquitted the former Vatican treasurer of the charges, and no retrial will be possible.

-Pell had been serving a six-year prison sentence in the case.
+Pell, 78, had been serving a six-year prison sentence in the case.
 The High Court ordered that he be released.

+He was convicted of sexually abusing two 13-year-old choirboys at St. Patrick's Cathedral in Melbourne.

+As an adult, one of them went to the police in 2015 and accused the cardinal of abusing him and the other boy in 1996.
+The other individual died of a heroin overdose the previous year without reporting abuse.